How to Identify Smokybrown Cockroach Infestations

-Smokybrown cockroaches prefer moist, dark, protected areas with poor ventilation.
-Like most cockroaches it is a scavenger and the Smokybrown cockroach can feed off a wide array of organic (including decaying) matter.
-These roaches have a tendency to loose moisture rapidly than its relatives and require water every two to three days.
+Smokybrown cockroaches, or palmetto bugs, prefer moist, dark, protected areas with poor ventilation.
+Like most cockroaches, a palmetto bug is a scavenger that can feed off a wide array of organic (including decaying) matter.
+These roaches have a tendency to lose moisture more rapidly than its relatives and require water every two to three days.
 They require high humidity for survival.

 The Smokybrown cockroach prefers warmer climates and is not very tolerant of the cold.
 It may come indoors to look for food and even to live.
 They move about readily, going in and out of buildings.
 Generally, however, in warm weather, it will move outdoors.
 These palmetto bugs can be attracted by a leaky roof.
 They are great fliers and like to stay around houses that have pet food outside and open trash containers.
 It often lives around the perimeter of buildings.

 Outdoors, palmetto bugs are found outside in wooded areas that provide protection from the elements, warmth, shade and a lot of moisture.
 Since this insect is prone to dehydration, the availability of a moist environment is critical for its survival.
 They can also be seen in protected areas around homes (tree holes and mulch) and in buildings and attics.
 Stacks of lumber and firewood, sewer-access openings and trash piles can contribute to infestations.
 Once in structures they are commonly found in attics or near fireplaces.